heatcrypto/heat-modules/README.md

 ## Bootstrap your module

-A bootstrap command is included to generate all the module boilerplate code for you with from a single command.
+A bootstrap command is included to generate all the module boilerplate code for you from a single command.

 You only have to provide the name of your module.